Rhinoplasty in Dallas, TX

 Rhinoplasty is the clinical term for cosmetic nose surgery.
 This is a delicate surgery whose goal is to reshape the nose to improve the appearance and in some cases the function.
 Most patients want to change a feature of their nose: maybe the nostrils are overly flared; maybe the bridge arches too prominently; maybe the tip is bulbous, or sometimes a person feels his or her nose is just not proportional on the face; whatever your concern is Dr. Lipton may be able to help.

 Other patients have broken their nose at some point in their life.
 This not only can be aesthetically problematic but it often partially blocks one or both airways.

 Septoplasty is also a nose surgery, but its goal is to repair a deviated septum.
 A deviated septum is a displacement of the bone and cartilage that divides the two nostrils.
 During septoplasty, Dr. Lipton straightens and repositions the septum into the center of the nose.
 This may involve trimming, repositioning, and replacing cartilage.
-Septoplasty is a functional surgery usually performed to open the airways.
+Septoplasty is a functional surgery we perform to help open the airways.